RCDE Stadium

-RCDE Stadium, also known as Estadi Cornellà-El Prat (/ca/; Estadio Cornellà-El Prat /es/), is an all-seater football stadium on the outskirts of Cornellà de Llobregat and El Prat de Llobregat, in the wider Barcelona urban area (Catalonia, Spain).
+RCDE Stadium, also known as Estadi Cornellà-El Prat (/ca/; Estadio Cornellà-El Prat /es/), is an all-seater football stadium owned by the Spanish football club RCD Espanyol on the outskirts of Cornellà de Llobregat and El Prat de Llobregat, in the wider Barcelona urban area.
 It took three years to build and cost approximately €60 million.
 Opened in August 2009, it was awarded as Venue of the Year at the Stadium Business Awards on 18 June 2010 in Dublin.

 With a capacity of 40,500 seats, it is the tenth-largest stadium in Spain and the third-largest in Catalonia.
 It became the home of RCD Espanyol in 2009, replacing their previous stadium, the Estadi Olímpic Lluís Companys, being the eighth stadium in the club's history.

 It is one of the potential host stadiums for the 2030 FIFA World Cup.

 History

 The stadium is known as the Estadi Cornellà-El Prat because it is located on the borders of the municipalities Cornellà and El Prat.
 The club hopes to find a buyer for the naming rights for the stadium.

 Espanyol defeated Liverpool 3–0 in the stadium's inaugural match on 2 August 2009.

 After the death of club captain Daniel Jarque on 8 August 2009, just six days after the inaugural match, it was proposed that the stadium should be renamed in his honour.
 However, the club has not taken a definite stance on the subject.

-In July 2014, the stadium was renamed as Power8 Stadium for sponsorship reasons.
-It was discovered that Power8 was an investment fraud which duped 100s of Asian investors, organised by Bryan Cook and Thomas Yi of London Capital.
+In July 2014, the stadium was renamed as the Power8 Stadium for sponsorship reasons.
+It was discovered that Power8 was an investment fraud which duped hundreds of Asian investors, organised by Bryan Cook and Thomas Yi of London Capital.
 In January 2016, the club renamed the stadium as RCDE Stadium ending the sponsorship of Power8.

 In June 2023, Espanyol and American ticketing technology company Stage Front reached a sponsorship agreement to rename the Espanyol Stadium as the Stage Front Stadium.
-On 1 July 2024, stadium renamed backing on «RCDE Stadium» due to termination of the service contract.
+On 1 July 2024, the stadium wasrenamed back to RCDE Stadium due to termination of the service contract.